Freeseer/freeseer/source/contribute/developers/review.rst

 in the code
 ^^^^^^^^^^^

-- Code should follow our :doc:`coding-guidelines`
+- Code should follow our :doc:`styleguide`
 - Code is well documented

   - Documentation should also exist in our online documentation for any new features